-I have received the history for 02CA35 from the Tank Museum
+History as received from the Tank Museum

 In service with the UN on Cyprus